 For businesses that may need to comply with the TDPSA, here are some quick facts to get you oriented.

 The Texas Data Privacy and Security Act will go into effect on July 1, 2024.

 The TDPSA defines its scope differently than other privacy laws.
 It applies to for-profit businesses that (1) do business in Texas (or produce products/services that are targeted to Texas residents), (2) process and/or sell personal data, and (3) are not “small businesses” as described by the U.S. Small Business Administration.

 The SBA’s definition of a small business is a little tricky, as it varies widely by industry.
-To determine whether your business qualifies, you can find your industry on this table, or use the SBA’s lookup tool.
+To determine whether your business qualifies, you can find your industry on this table.

 Importantly, the TDPSA prohibits even small businesses from selling sensitive data without a consumer’s consent.